Adhyayan96/Basics-of-CPP/README.md

 # Basics-of-CPP
-Here I shared my journey to make a solid foundation in basics of CPP programming, before diving deep into DSA.
+Here I documented my journey to make a solid foundation in basics of CPP programming, before diving deep into DSA.